 Farmers in the base sample were stratified by block (district subdivision) and randomly assigned to a treatment or control group (793 and 792 respectively).
 Table 1 presents summary statistics of the key variables at baseline by experimental groups.
 Column (1) reports the control group mean and standard deviation of these variables.
 The average age of farmers in the study was 43 years, over 95% of the sample indicated that their primary occupation was self-employed farming, and more than eighty-percent of respondents were literate (could read a newspaper in the local language).
 The average farmer had a total cultivated land size of about 3.5 hectares the year prior to the intervention, slightly above the national average of 2.35 hectares among all cotton farmers in India.
 Even though the Indian government launched a nationwide Soil Health Card scheme in 2015 with the plan of conducting a soil test for every farmer, fewer than 15% of farmers in our sample reported ever having their soil tested.
-The remainder of the table reports balance checks, for the randomization (Column 2), and for comparisons based on baseline characteristics among the sets of farmers who did not attrit in subsequent surveys: a basal survey (conducted a few days after PxD recommended applying the first application of fertilizer), a midline survey (conducted in March-May 2019).
+The remainder of the table reports balance checks, for the randomization (Column 2), and for comparisons based on baseline characteristics among the sets of farmers who did not attrit in subsequent surveys: a basal survey (conducted a few days after PxD recommended applying the first application of fertilizer), a midline survey (conducted in October-December 2018), an endline survey (conducted in February-May 2019), and a separate plot mapping exercise (conducted in March-May 2019).
 The p-value of an F-test of the joint orthogonality of the variables is included at the bottom of Columns (2) - (7).